hypercube1024/firefly/README.md

     </dependency>
 ```

-You can use maven to build your project, or just run it on eclipse simply.
+There are two ways to start firefly application, building by maven, or just run it on eclipse simply.

 ### Building by maven
 1. Clone firefly source code from Github.